 Hi!
 I'm a writer based in Southern California.

 As a freelance journalist, I've written frequently about the intersection of public health, adolescence and education.
 My op-eds and articles have appeared in TIME, The Washington Post, Slate, the Los Angeles Times, Everyday Health and others.

 As a strategic communicator, I’ve worked with many organizations and companies including Bank of America; U.C.
 Berkeley Community Relations; AAA of Northern California, Nevada and Utah; the Haas School of Business; and Pottery Barn Kids.

 As a fiction writer, I've been published in several online and print publications, and have been a contributing writer for Literary Mama and an assistant fiction editor for Cleaver Magazine.

-I have a master's degree from Northwestern University's Medill School of Journalism and an MFA from Mills College, and I'm a member of the American Society of Journalists and Authors and the Journalism and Women Symposium.
+I have a master's degree from Northwestern University's Medill School of Journalism, an MFA from Mills College, and a bachelor’s degree from U.C.
+Berkeley.